 Responsibility for chemical hygiene rests at all levels, from the highest administrative level to the individual employee.
-The specific components of this responsibility are assigned to those individuals best positioned and suited to carry out that responsibility.
+The specific components of this responsibility are assigned to those units and/or individuals best positioned and suited to carry out that responsibility.